flofriday/blog/posts/the-fastest-mandelbrot-renderer-on-the-playdate/post.md

 Sure the playdate might be low powered but before digging into obscure optimizations I wanted to get a baseline and wrote a naive Mandelbrot renderer in Lua.
 Which displays this:

  ![](screenshot_naive.png)
-After 8.7 seconds.
-In the Simulator.
-Without throttling performance.
+After 8.7 seconds ... in the Simulator ... without throttling performance.

-So yeah some optimizations will be needed, but just to be curious how long does it take on the real hardware?
+So yeah some optimizations will be needed, but just out of curiosity how long does it take on the real hardware?

 ![crash](crash.jpeg)